-Gibson had worked closely with Moog (at this time both companies were subsidaries of Norlin) and Who bassist John Entwistle, to create a bass that would benefit from the newly emerging electronics being fitted to basses by manufacturers like Alembic.
+Gibson had worked closely with Moog (at this time both companies were subsidiaries of Norlin) and Who bassist John Entwistle, to create a bass that would benefit from the newly emerging electronics being fitted to basses by manufacturers like Alembic.
 Bruce Bolen explains, in this 1978 quote, some of the vision behind the RD Artist.

-One of the particular musical qualities that I personally was looking for in one of the models, was a similar effect to that of a steel player - this being the reduction of the intitial attack and the swell of the note after the initial attack had been made.
+One of the particular musical qualities that I personally was looking for in one of the models, was a similar effect to that of a steel player - this being the reduction of the initial attack and the swell of the note after the initial attack had been made.
 A steel player of course uses a volume pedal to accomplish this but it was still something missing.
 Bob designed a special circuit that would achieve this as well as an expansion circuit unlike any other that had been designed to date.

 It was a very high quality instrument with a terrific array of sounds, but John Entwistle soon stepped away from the project.
 It didn't sell in huge numbers, but did replace the Ripper as Gibsons best-selling bass of 1978 and 1979.